fusioncharts/dev_centre_docs/using-with-server-side-languages/tutorials/drill-down-charts-using-php-mysql.md

 This stack is popularly called as *AMP(Apache MySQL PHP) stack and when you include the platform on which this stack is running then it becomes either WAMP (Windows Apache MySql PHP) or LAMP (Linux Apache MySQL PHP).
 So there are lots of vendors who bundle this stack and make it available for download.
 Once the stack is set up properly:

-* Create a project folder called php-mysql-drill-down in the root directory of the web server.
-You should be able to browse to this folder via any web browser using the `http://localhost/php-mysql-drill-down/` URL.
+* Create a project folder called php-mysql-drill down  in the root directory of the web server.
+You should be able to browse to this folder via any web browser using the `http://localhost/php-mysql-drill down /` URL.

-* Create a blank file named index.php and save it in the php-mysql-drill-down folder.
+* Create a blank file named index.php and save it in the php-mysql-drill down  folder.

-## Creating drill-down charts
+## Creating drill down  charts

-As our sample, we will create a column 2D chart that lets the user drill-down from yearly to quarterly (for the selected year) to monthly (for the selected quarter of the selected year) data.
+As our sample, we will create a column 2D chart that lets the user drill down  from yearly to quarterly (for the selected year) to monthly (for the selected quarter of the selected year) data.

 ### Step-1: Creating a MySQL database and seeding data into the tables

 To create a MySQL database, you will be required to access the MySQL database server.
 For access to the MySQL database server, we log in using the username (usually root) and password configured during/after the installation.
 To log in to the MySQL database server, we can use any of the client-side MySQL tools like <a href="https://dev.mysql.com/downloads/workbench/" target="_blank">MySQL Workbench</a> or use phpMyAdmin, which is installed by default with the *AMP stack.

-Once we login to the database server, we will use the below commands to create a database for the drill-down sample.
+Once we login to the database server, we will use the below commands to create a database for the drill down  sample.

 ```sql
 CREATE DATABASE IF NOT EXISTS drilldown;
 USE drilldown;
 ```

-Once the database is created and selected, it's time to create the tables that we need for the drill-down sample.
+Once the database is created and selected, it's time to create the tables that we need for the drill down  sample.
 We would require three tables called

 * __monthly_sales__: Having the monthly sale data
 * __quarterly_sales__: Having the quarterly sale data